westerndigitalcorporation/DiskSim/README.md

 ### Utilities and Features:
   - Command Logging and tagging for more verbose simulation debugging
   - Model layout tools – Provides a simple user interface to check conversion from LBA to PBA
-  - WCE experimental code base – The original disksim does not provide for a write cache enabled mode, this currently does not support idle cache flushing, hence its 'experimental' tag
+  - WCE experimental code base – The original disksim does not provide for a write cache enabled mode, this currently does not support idle cache flushing, hence the 'EXPERIMENTAL' directory

 ### Many bug fixes throughout the code base